soundpress/RulesOfNYC/docs/c08/index.rst

 (a) Class A and Class B Photo Identification Cards.
 No person who is a principal or employee of any unloading, loading, wholesale, seafood delivery or non-seafood business who performs any function in the market area, or any agent of such a business who performs any function in the market area directly related to the handling or transportation of seafood, shall perform such function without a Class A or Class B photo identification card issued by the market manager pursuant to this subchapter and section 22-203 of the Code.
 A person who performs any function in the market area who is a principal or employee of an unloading or loading business subject to the licensing requirement in sections 22-204 and 22-206 of the Code, or an agent of such business who performs any function in the market area directly related to the handling or transportation of seafood, must first obtain a Class A photo identification card issued by the market manager.
 A person who performs any function in the market area who is a principal or employee of a wholesale or seafood delivery business subject to the registration requirement in sections 22-209 and 22-211 of the Code or a non-seafood business, or an agent of such business who performs any function in the market area directly related to the handling or transportation of seafood, must first obtain a Class B photo identification card from the market manager.

-(b) Notwithstanding the foregoing, any person required to have a photo identification card who has filed an application therefor and obtained a temporary photo identification card, may continue to perform such functions unless and until (1) the application of such person for a photo identification card has been denied, or (2) the temporary photo identification card of such person has been revoked, or (3) in cases where the Commission has required such person to be fingerprinted, submit background information and/or appear for an interview pursuant to sections 22-203 and 22-216 of the Code and section 12-05 of this subchapter, such person has failed, within the time period prescribed by the Commission, to be fingerprinted, submit the required information, or appear for an interview.
+(b) Notwithstanding the foregoing, any person required to have a photo identification card who has filed an application therefor and obtained a temporary photo identification card, may continue to perform such functions unless and until (1) the application of such person for a photo identification card has been denied, or (2) the temporary photo identification card of such person has been revoked, or (3) in cases where the Commission has required such person to be fingerprinted, submit background information and/or appear for an interview pursuant to sections 22-203 and 22-216 of the Code and 17 RCNY § 12-05, such person has failed, within the time period prescribed by the Commission, to be fingerprinted, submit the required information, or appear for an interview.

 (c) Temporary Photo Identification Cards and Visitors Passes.